jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 {:.image-caption}
 *Photo by [Jade Wulfraat](https://unsplash.com/photos/Wo_JUaWp7Dg)*

 In this case, the cookie creator might opt to choose a weak copyleft license for her recipe instead.
-Under a weak copyleft license the scope of the permission granted is a little more complex.
+Under a weak copyleft license the scope of the permission granted is a little more complex than under a permissive license.
 Users of the recipe are permitted to make the cookies or modified versions of them freely but they must share the recipe under the same license terms with anyone that they give their cookies to.
-This reciprocal sharing requirement is the heart of copyleft.
+This reciprocal sharing requirement is the heart of what is known as copyleft.

 ## The Strong Copyleft Cookie

-For some creators, weak copyleft is a step in the right direction but doesn’t go quite far enough.
+For some creators, weak copyleft is a step in the right direction but doesn’t quite go far enough.
 A weak copyleft license ensures that the cookie recipe itself is shared with recipients of the cookie but its requirements do not extend to a greater product which is based upon the cookie recipe.
 Just as the cookie is made of ingredients, it can also become an ingredient itself in a larger recipe.

 ![Ice Cream Sandwich](/assets/img/Ice_Cream_Sandwich.jpg)

 Is frosting completely independent from the cookie it tops?
 What about the ice cream in an ice cream cookie sandwich?
 A strong copyleft license extends the reciprocal sharing requirement of weak copyleft to cover any and all recipes which are based on the cookie recipe even if the cookie itself is only one part of it.

 # FOSS in Practice
 Now that we’ve got a sense of the broad categories of FOSS licenses lets take a quick look at  how a program can be impacted by the preexisting FOSS tools it is based on.